jangsus1/Patch-Labeling-Study/tools/assets/welcome.md

 One of the three types of tools will be available in each task:
   1. **Bubble View**: A blurry visualization will be shown initially.
 You can deblur specific areas by clicking on the screen.
   2. **Contour Toolbox**: A toolbox will appear on the left sidebar.
 You can draw a lasso or polygon to annotate the regions.
-  3. **Grid View**: A blurry visualization will be shown initially.
-You can deblur specific patches by clicking on them.
+  3. **Grid View**: A covered visualization will be shown initially.
+You can reveal specific patches by clicking on them.

 ### 3. Completion:
 - Once you finish answering the question, click the **"Next"** button on the sidebar to proceed to the next task.
-- There are total 4 examples and 14 main tasks.
+- There are total 2 example and 20 main tasks.

 ## Guidelines